entdark/jaMME/README.md

 * Grant R. Griffin and his "FIR filter algorithms for use in C"
 * OpenJK contributors and their OpenJK project
 * redsaurus for Mac support
+* Beloko Games and some of their codes for Android support
 * tayst and his CI+CD